-1. The computer should be brought once a study term to the Computer and Communications Office for maintenance.

-2. If a virus is suspected, the computer should be brought immediately to the Computer Office.

-3. Only the Computer Office shall deal with the computers problems and the installation of new programs.
+- a.
+The computer should be brought once a study term to the Computer and Communications Office for maintenance. - b.
+If a virus is suspected, the computer should be brought immediately to the Computer Office. - c.
+Only the Computer Office shall deal with the computers problems and the installation of new programs.